 Hiking to Exit Glacier, one of the best things to do in Seward, is a trek for the hardy.
 You’ll be walking uphill for just over four miles, the Alaskan hiking trail marked out on the glacier’s pebbly moraine, an icy stream rushing out of the tongue of the ice over the rocks nearby.

 Keep an eye out for mountain goats, and take time to stop and listen to the silence.
 You’ll hear the wind in the trees, but you can also catch the sound of the glacier creaking and crackling.
 Sometimes, it’s hard to imagine that this great river of ice is actually moving.

-When you reach the top, the views out over the blue-white icefield and surrounding spiny peaks of the Kenai Mountains and forests are astounding.
+When you reach the top, the views out over the blue-white icefield and surrounding spiny peaks of the Kenai Mountains and forests are astounding—a picturesque setting perfect for couples on an Alaskan honeymoon.
 Then, it’s time to take a deep breath and set out on the thigh-trembling four-mile trek down again.

 If you’re a true adrenaline junkie, there’s also the option of ice climbing on the glacier.
 You’ll fly in by helicopter—a thrill in itself, soaring over the water and the forest canopy—and trek across the sparkling, serrated ice to bottomless, deep-blue crevasses and drop-offs into which you can descend.
 You’ll be escorted every step of the way by highly trained glacier guides, and no experience is needed.

 Seward is famed for the grueling, annual Mount Marathon race, which takes place every year on July 4.
 Essentially, it’s straight up the hulking Alaskan mountain, which rears up behind the downtown area, and straight down again, competitors ending the event plastered in mud and scratches.